 Since Highly Active Antiretroviral Therapy was introduced in 1996, HIV treatment has transformed HIV from a condition with a high fatality rate into a manageable chronic health condition.
 Today, early diagnosis, and effective treatment mean that people living with HIV can expect to live almost as long as the general population.
 This shift from deadly infection to long‐term illness requires a corresponding shift in focus from saving lives to improving health and wellbeing.
 The focus of most international, national, and regional programs seems to be on the UNAIDS 90-90-90 targets and the ultimate goal of achieving an undetectable viral load (reference UNAIDS, PHAC 90-90-90 endorsement, provincial HIV/AIDS plan).

-In April of 2018, the Optimal Health and Wellbeing in HIV Steering Committee was formed to address the challenges associated with long-term management of HIV in a Canadian context, beyond the 90-90-90 targets.
+In April of 2018, the Optimal Health and Wellbeing in HIV Steering Committee (now known as the National Community Advisory Group on optimal health and wellbeing in the HIV community – NCAG) was formed to address the challenges associated with long-term management of HIV in a Canadian context, beyond the 90-90-90 targets.
 Through multiple conversations and much deliberation, the Steering Committee arrived at six key “Calls to Action”, each with corresponding next steps and recommendations.
 Based on these calls to action, the Optimal Health and Wellbeing in HIV: Opinion Paper was developed to spark ongoing discussion and debate on how to maximize quality of life for people aging with HIV in Canada.

 With our Canadian Optimal Health and Wellbeing in HIV: Opinion Paper, we have joined a chorus of voices around the world that are advocating for change; the addition of a 4th “90” incorporating quality of life and wellness for people living with HIV into the HIV care cascade.